TomerFi/selenium-nunit-robotframework-tutorial/README.rst

 * Finaly, it will make sure the ``h2`` element's content text is ``Button clicked``.

 | The assert statement evaluates the ``clicked`` boolean value,
-| which will be false if expected test conditions are not met withing 10 seconds.
+| which will be false if expected test conditions are not met within 10 seconds.

 .. code-block:: csharp